[Augsburg]: Prometei, 1947. Grygoriiv, M. (Illustrator). First Ukrainian edition. Original pictorial wrappers. Fair. Item #51

-90 pages; portrait.
-Octavo (15 x 20.5 cm).
+90 pages.
+Portrait.
+8vo (21 cm).
 Wrappers lightly worn.
-Spine slightly chipped.
-Lower right corner scuffed; internally a good copy of this scarce Ukrainian translation of Animal Farm.
 Translated by Igor Shevchenko under the pseudonym John Chernyatynskyy.
 Includes a black and white portrait of George Orwell.